 The first sanctuary of St Patrick, Lough Derg has offered rest and growth to generations of visitors from Ireland and beyond.
 It offers an opportunity to be part of an Irish tradition that has spanned centuries, bringing with it an opportunity for calm, hope and for renewal.
-They welcome visitors to enjoy their day retreats, tailored workshops, faith-based seminars, family focused events and special events.
+They welcome visitors to enjoy their day retreats, tailored workshops, faith based seminars, family focused events and special events.

 Visitors can discover a new way to relax, unwind and explore their spirituality.
-Whether it's a holiday, a break from the norm or looking for something more, the ancient sanctuary of St Patrick’s Purgatory, Lough Derg is the perfect place to start.
+Whether it's a holiday, a break from the norm or looking for something more, the ancient sanctuary of St Patrick’s Purgatory, Lough Derg, is the perfect place to start.

-Bus Eireann, in conjunction with Translink Northern Ireland, operate a regular service to Lough Derg during the Three-Day Pilgrimage Season each year from various towns and cities throughout Ireland and Northern Ireland.
+Bus Éireann, in conjunction with Translink Northern Ireland, operate a regular service to Lough Derg during the three day pilgrimage season each year from various towns and cities throughout Ireland and Northern Ireland.

-There are one-day and three-day pilgrimages to choose from, but the one-day pilgrimage must be booked in advance.
+There are one day and three day pilgrimages to choose from, but the one day pilgrimage must be booked in advance.